plasticine/dotfiles/nix/README.md

 # Nix Dotfiles

+Repeatable machines with Nix, Nix Darwin, and Home Manager.

 ## Installation

 > [!NOTE]
 > These steps assume that nix is already installed on the machine.
+If that’s not the case then go do that first!

-Initial run of `nix-darwin`
+Perform the initial run of `nix-darwin`

 ```shell
 sudo nix --extra-experimental-features nix-command --extra-experimental-features flakes run nix-darwin/master#darwin-rebuild -- switch --flake ~/.config/nix